cuemacro/findatapy/BLOOMBERG.md

 # Installation of Python Bloomberg API

 Below we outline the steps you need to install the Python Bloomberg API to access Bloomberg data via findatapy.
-We are assuming a Windows installation here (for example if you have a Bloomberg Terminal).
-However, it should be possible to install the Server API on a Linux box.
+We are assuming a Windows installation here, and that we have Bloomberg Terminal and the Desktop API installed already.

+However, it should be possible to install the Bloomberg Server API on a Linux/Mac OS X machine and communicate with blpapi, however I have not tested this.

-* To use Bloomberg you will need to have a licence (either to access Desktop API or Server API)
+* To use Bloomberg you will need to have a data licence (either to access Desktop API or Server API)
+* Please check your Bloomberg licence before installing anything to understand all its terms and how you can use the data
 * Use experimental Python 3.4 version from Bloomberg http://www.bloomberglabs.com/api/libraries/
 * Also download C++ version of Bloomberg API and extract into any location
     * eg. C:\blp\blpapi_cpp_3.9.10.1